 - Not being in ketosis – To get into ketosis, you absolutely must make sure you are not eating more than 30 grams of net carbs per day.
 Otherwise, you run the risk of storing all that extra fat you are eating and causing hormonal disruption.

-- Stress– The keto diet is stressful on your body only initially which can lead to menstrual irregularities.
-But once you become keto-adapted, cortisol levels should drop and your periods should be regular.
+- Stress– The keto diet is stressful on your body only initially, which can lead to menstrual irregularities.
+But once you become keto-adapted, cortisol levels should drop and your periods should become regular.
 If that doesn't happen, outside stressors can be the problem.